Code-Institute-Submissions/memory-blocks/testing.md

         3. The opacity of the incorrect squares was reduced.
         4. The show solution and play again buttons were displayed.
         5. The message "Game Over!" was displayed.
-        6. A message displaying the amount of correct answers was displayed.
+        6. A message displaying the number of correct answers was displayed.
-        7. A message with the players score was displayed.
+        7. A message with the player's score was displayed.
         8. A congratulations message was displayed below the grid when the highscore was beaten.
         9. The highscore at the top of the page updated when the highscore was beaten.
         10. Verified that the highscore had the same value when the browser was closed and reopened.

   2. Clicked on the show solution button to verify that the colours of the grid changed to the correct colours.
-  3. Clicked on the play again button to verify the the game reset to the pre-game stage.
+  3. Clicked on the play again button to verify the game reset to the pre-game stage.

   All of the above tests were repeated under medium and hard game conditions with no errors found.
 The game plays the same for each level of difficulty with just changes in the times and points as shown in the table below.